symfoni/buidler-react-boilerplate/README.md

 }' > contracts/Token.sol
 ```

 > Note that since the user will deploy the new tokens, we do not need Buidler to deploy anything.
-Hence we don't need a `contracts/Token.ts` file, lie we did with the greeter.
+Hence we don't need a `contracts/Token.ts` file, like we did with the greeter.

 * Restart Builder to have Symfoni generate the typed React context for the contract.
 In your first terminal window, from the tutorial above, hit `Ctrl+c`, `arrow up`, and hit `enter`.